How-to-Fix-a-Starting-System-Fault

 Q: Will a bad starter damage my engine?

 A: No, a bad starter will not damage your engine.
-However, if the starter is faulty, it can cause other problems such as difficulty starting the engine, stalling, or engine misfires.
+However, if the starter is faulty, it can cause problems such as difficulty starting the engine, stalling, or engine misfires.

 Q: What is the most common cause of starting system faults?